Hawks romp to 110-88 win without Young, Giannis goes down - WTMJ

 Reddish missed the final 42 games of the regular season with an Achilles injury and the first two rounds of the playoffs.
 His first appearance since Feb.
 21 came during garbage time of Milwaukee’s blowout win in Game 2.

 Reddish had to play a much bigger role in Game 4, coming on less than seven minutes into the game in the first wave of substitutions.
-He was joined by another seldom used Atlanta player, Kris Dunn.
+He was joined by Kris Dunn, playing just his fifth game all season and first of the playoffs.

 FREE THROW WOES